 The output terminals (located on both the front or rear panel) for BHK-MG Power Supplies are d-c isolated ("floating") from the chassis in order to permit the user maximum flexibility in selecting the best single point ground location.
-Output ripple specifications as measured at the output are equally valid for either side grounded.
 Care must be taken in measuring the ripple and noise at the power supply: measuring devices which are a-c line operated can often introduce additional ripple and noise into the circuit.